fuseina/personalchauffeur/README.md

-Technologies: jQuery, HTML5, CSS3, Materialize, FireBase, MaqQuest API
-•	Online scheduling assistant that monitors road conditions and alerts users when they must depart in order to arrive at their destination on time.
+Technologies: jQuery, HTML5, CSS3, Materialize, FireBase, MaqQuest API *Online scheduling assistant that monitors road conditions and alerts users when they must depart in order to arrive at their destination on time.
-•	Allows logged in users to chat with one another.
+*Allows logged in users to chat with one another.
-•	Allows users to send an alert to others requesting a ride for upcoming meetings.
+*Allows users to send an alert to others requesting a ride for upcoming meetings.